rychly/nur-packages/README.md

 ### Modules

-After the importing NUR as described above, all modules from `rychly` NUR repository will be automatically imported.
+After the importing NUR as described above, all modules from `rychly` NUR repository will be imported automatically.